ysyk2021/aligning-your-values-and-actions-building-a-culture-of-integrity-and-ethics/src/chapter-6-1.md

-# Techniques for Leading with Integrity and Ethics

 In this chapter, we will explore techniques for leading with integrity and ethics.
 Leaders play a critical role in promoting a culture of integrity and ethics in the workplace, and by utilizing these techniques, they can model ethical behavior and encourage others to do the same.